mayan-edms/Mayan-EDMS/docs/chapters/acls.rst

 Inherited access control
 ========================

-It is also possible to grant a permission to a role for a specific document type (:doc:`document_types`).
+It is also possible to grant a permission to a role for a specific document type (:doc:`../chapters/document_types`).
 Under this scheme all users in groups belonging to that role will inherit that permission for all documents of that type.

 .. blockdiag::